Organizing your kitchen cupboards is key to keeping your kitchen clean and organized. Learn how to organize kitchen cabinets in this post.

 This is an important step.
-I like to use food safe all purpose cleaner for this step.
+I like to use a food-safe all-purpose cleaner for this step.
 You’ll be cleaning surfaces that you’ll be using to eat with.
-Clean the cabinet surfaces, drawers, and shelves removing dust, debris, and caked on food.
+Clean the cabinet surfaces, drawers, and shelves removing dust, debris, and caked-on food.

 If you have wood kitchen cabinets, they can sometimes hide some grease stains and fingerprints, make sure you clean the wood cabinets really well.
 For some of the stubborn stains, I’ll use a damp cloth with some warm water and soap to help release those grease spots, pasta sauce, etc.

 Cleaning all of the cupboards and drawers will help keep your kitchen smelling fresh and clean giving you a little bit of extra motivation to move on to the next step.

 Now that you have wiped down the counters you are ready to start sorting your items.
 Take a look at the expiration and best-used-by dates on boxes, packages, and canned food items.
 These are important.

 If you notice something is due to expire within a few months then make sure they make their way to the front of the pile so you can use this first.
 Toss any food that has expired or is something that you and your family just won’t eat.

 Go through all of the other items like utensils, mixing bowls, and cutting boards toss any items that might be broken or that just is never used.
 Doing this step will help you help you control the clutter in your kitchen.

 This is the perfect opportunity to take note of what you have.
 Sometimes we don’t see what we are running out of when things are in the cupboards.
 Make a list of pantry items that you’re running low on like vanilla extra, brown sugar, etc.